facebookincubator/TTPForge/pkg/blocks/README.md

 **Parameters:**

-t: The TTP to execute the steps for.
+execCfg: The TTPExecutionConfig for the current TTP.

 **Returns:**

+*StepResultsRecord: A StepResultsRecord containing the results of each step.
 error: An error if any of the steps fail to execute.

 ---